 Written by: Allison Shalla, Dogly Wellness Advocate & Canine Nutritionist

 Eggs are one of the most nutritious foods on the planet!
-They contain important brain nutrients and powerful antioxidants that help protect eye health, the immune system, and healthy skin & coat.
+They contain essential brain nutrients and powerful antioxidants that help protect eye health, the immune system, and healthy skin & coat.

-Eggs are one of the most common “human foods” that dog owners feed to their pets because they are such a versatile food.
-I know many pet parents who cook up some eggs for their pooch along with their own weekend breakfast.
+Eggs are one of the most common “human foods” that dog owners feed to their pets because they are versatile.
+I know many pet parents who cook up some eggs for their pooch along with their weekend breakfast.

-Eggs are really a powerhouse of nutritional value and are a great option for dogs!
+Eggs are a powerhouse of nutritional value and are an excellent option for dogs!
 One egg has only 75 calories but 7 grams of high-quality protein and 5 grams of fat, along with iron, vitamins, minerals, and carotenoids.
 You may have heard that eggs are bad for people and pets because of their cholesterol content, so let’s dive into that.
-One medium-sized egg contains 186 mg of cholesterol, which is 62% of the recommended daily intake (RDI) for humans.
-That may sound like a lot, but there are good cholesterols and bad cholesterols.
+One medium-sized egg contains 186 mg of cholesterol, 62% of the recommended daily intake (RDI) for humans.
+That may sound like a lot, but there are good and bad cholesterols.
 Egg yolks are the part that is high in cholesterol, but eggs consistently raise HDL, the “good” kind of cholesterol.
-As well, egg whites contain mostly protein and are actually low in cholesterol.
+As well, egg whites contain mostly protein and are low in cholesterol.

 Now let’s look at the specific health benefits.

-Eggs are a good source of Riboflavin, Vitamin B12, and several amino acids like Leucine, and a very good source of Protein and Selenium.
+Eggs are a good source of Riboflavin, Vitamin B12, several amino acids like Leucine, and an excellent source of Protein and Selenium.
 Eggs are also high in antioxidants that can reduce the risk of eye diseases.
 Let’s look at why this is important.

-Dogs require 10 essential amino acids: Arginine, Histidine, Isoleucine, Leucine, Lysine, Methionine, Phenylalanine, Threonine, Tryptophan, Valine.
-You may have heard a lot about Taurine - while it is not considered an essential amino acid for dogs, some individuals and dog breeds are unable to synthesize their own taurine, so they must get it from their diet, which is why you see it added to many dog foods.
+Dogs require ten essential amino acids: Arginine, Histidine, Isoleucine, Leucine, Lysine, Methionine, Phenylalanine, Threonine, Tryptophan, Valine.
+You may have heard a lot about Taurine - while it is not considered an essential amino acid for dogs, some individuals and dog breeds cannot synthesize taurine, so they must get it from their diet, which is why you see it added to many dog foods.
 Eggs are a good source of several of these amino acids, which all play a role in overall health.

 For optimal health, animals need a mixture of omega-6 and omega-3 fatty acids.
 Fatty acids that are considered essential for most animals are alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA), all of which are omega-3 fatty acids.
-1 large egg contains a total of 37mg omega-3 fatty acids and 574mg omega-6 fatty acids.
+One large egg contains 37mg omega-3 fatty acids and 574mg omega-6 fatty acids.
 Linoleic acid (LA) is an essential omega-6 fatty acid for ALL animals.